Cyber-Chic/Cyber-Chic/README.md

+> **🔏 Archival Overview:** This repository serves as an official documentation network for the artistic, literary, and scientific initiatives of The Moore Signal Archive LLC.
+Primary source materials, aerospace registries, and community research data are organized below for public verification.

 # Hi there!
-I'm an Artist & Social Entrepreneur 🌌📚
+I'm an Artist & Social Entrepreneur ✶📚

 ### **Bridging the gap between literary preservation and citizen science.**
 > 🪐 *Investment Philosophy* &nbsp;&bull;&nbsp; 🏆 *Milli Award Winner* &nbsp;&bull;&nbsp; 🛡️ *Social Enterprise LLC*